 Geography emphasizes spatial relationships, locations, and distributions.
 Geographers address the questions of “where” and “why” by examining the location of people and activities across the earth’s surface, and the reasons for their distribution.
 Geographers study spatial variations in the way people interact with one another and their environments.
 In short, geography is an exciting discipline that has great relevance and application to our everyday lives.

-Geography courses at the 100 level or above fulfills the graduation requirement for Associate in Arts degree, Social Sciences.
+Geography courses at the 100 level or above fulfill Degree-Specific Requirements for Associate in Arts degrees.